-YEAR EVENT 2008 ABE courses in both the PSE and K-12 systems became tuition free for all learners, regardless of their graduation status.
-2015 Effective January 1, 2015, public post secondary institutions had the ention to roing
+2008 ABE courses in both the PSE and K-12 systems became tuition free for all learners, regardless of their graduation status.

-- 2015 Effective January 1, 2015, public post-secondary institutions had the option to reinstate tuition fees for ABE, up to a maximum tuition cost of \$1,600 per semester of full-time studies. - Effective May 1, 2015, school districts had the ability to charge graduated adults for academic upgrading courses, but they could still access tuition-free foundational level courses. - 2017 The Province announced the re-instatement of the tuition-free policy for domestic students accessing ABE programs in the public post-secondary and secondary (K-12 school districts) systems, effective September 1, 2017.
+2015 Effective January 1, 2015, public post-secondary institutions had the option to reinstate tuition fees for ABE, up to a maximum tuition cost of \$1,600 per semester of full-time studies.

+Effective May 1, 2015, school districts had the ability to charge graduated adults for academic upgrading courses, but they could still access tuition-free foundational level courses.

+2017 The Province announced the re-instatement of the tuition-free policy for domestic students accessing ABE programs in the public post-secondary and secondary (K-12 school districts) systems, effective September 1, 2017.